nchandolaj/Algorithms/README.md

 This github repository contains a list of simple software algorithms implemented in Python.

 I am using this repository as a mechanism to
-1. refresh my software development skills
+1. refresh my software development skills, including object-oriented programming and design patterns
 2. learn about github functionality such as Project, Issues, Branches, etc.
 3. improve my command over Python language